top of page

 Purpose: Event ticket

-Data (key elements): Name, contact information and securely stored through our online payment system and not visible to KAMYMT team themselves, your payment card information.
+Data (key elements): First name, last name, email address, telephone number and securely stored through our online payment system and not visible to KAMYMT team themselves, your payment card information.

 Purpose: Marketing and News